cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md

 ```

->Tendermint is an application-agnostic engine that is responsible for handling the *networking* and *consensus* layers of your blockchain.
+Tendermint is an application-agnostic engine that is responsible for handling the *networking* and *consensus* layers of your blockchain.
 In practice, this means that Tendermint is reponsible for propagating and ordering transaction bytes.
 Tendermint Core relies on an eponymous Byzantine-Fault-Tolerant (BFT) algorithm to reach consensus on the order of transactions.
 For more on Tendermint, click [here](https://tendermint.com/docs/introduction/introduction.html).

+Tendermint consensus algorithm works with a set of special nodes called *Validators*.
+Validators are responsible for adding blocks of transactions to the blockchain.
+At any given block, there is a validator set V. A validator in V is chosen by the algorithm to be the proposer of the next block.
+This block is considered valid if more than two thirds of V signed it twice, and if all the transactions that it contains are valid.
+The validator set can be changed by rules written in the state-machine.
+For a deeper look at the algorithm, click [here](https://tendermint.com/docs/introduction/what-is-tendermint.html#consensus-overview).

+The main part of a Cosmos SDK application is a blockchain daemon that is run by each node in the network locally.
+If less than two thirds of the *validator set* is byzantine (i.e. malicious), then each node should obtain the same result when querying the state at the same time.

+## ABCI

-Tendermint passes transactions from the network to the application through an interface called the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci.
+Tendermint passes transactions from the network to the application through an interface called the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci).

 ```
 +---------------------+